 Some policies don’t cover you if there are live animals in the vehicle when damages occur.

 Another type of insurance is umbrella insurance, which provides coverages for any gaps that might exist in your other coverage.
-A business with a lot of assets typically buys umbrella insurance but if you’re a pet sitter you might want it if you see that you’re in a high-risk business.
+A business with a lot of assets typically buys umbrella insurance.
+However, if you’re a pet sitter you might want it if you see that you’re in a high-risk business.

 Finding coverage as a pet sitter isn’t too challenging, because you don’t need anything too specialized—you just need the insurance any business owner would want to have for general protection.